FGfiorini/Heart_stroke_predictor/README.md

     - `data`: Here we saved the raw data to start the project.
 - notebooks: Here we have the notebooks where we started with the project doing the EDA and training models.
     - `notebooks/EDA.ipynb`: Notebook where we made feature engineering.
-    - `notebooks/Model Evaluation.ipynb`: Here we trained some models and got their metrics.
+    - `notebooks/Feature Engineering and Model Evaluation.ipynb`: Here we trained some models and got their metrics.
-    - `notebooks/settings.py`:  It has the API settings and some definition of variables.
 - uploads: Here saves the forms.csv file were all the completed forms data is saved.